0eix/DeepClassifier/README.md

-# AI Programming with Python Project
+# Image classifier

-Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.
+AI Programming with Python Nanodegree final project.
+In this project, I developed a generic image classifier which can perform classification after being trained on any set of labeled images with PyTorch, then converted it into a command line application.

+### Features:
+- Save and continue the training from a checkpoint
+- Choose the CNN architecture between alexnet, densenet, vgg, etc.
+- Set custom hyperparameters (learning rate, dropout, epochs, number of nodes on the hidden layer)
+- Use GPU for training and inference
+- Return the top-K most likely classes
+- Use a mapping of classes to real names.

 <img src="flower_classifier.png" colspan="1" />